kelanny/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Added a script that display content of two files Displaying last 10 lines of  passwd file
-Added script that display first 10 lines of passwd file
+Added script that display first 10 lines of passwd file Script that views the 3rd line on iacta